IQDevs/Awesome-IQDevs/README.md

 ## Mobile Application Performence Analytics
   * [Fabric](https://get.fabric.io/) : To measure and understand your app performence in production in real-time, track down crashs/bugs and conduct beta testing groups. for iOS and Android
-  * [Appsee](https://www.appsee.com/) : Analytics platform that provides video-based sessions to have better understanding of users behaviour and interaction, and to track-down crashes/bugs caused by UI which is sometimes can't be reproduced or traced by stacktrace or crashlogs

 ## Package Managers/Build Tools
 * [NPM](https://www.npmjs.com/) : The package manager for JavaScript